nok-ko/docs/maps/Canals.md

 ## Review

 Undoubtedly the biggest Red Eclipse arena to date, Canals has four large bases which connect together in the center of the map.
-A dried-out underground tunnel system provides a fleeting escape from the ongoing weapon fire above, but don't even think about stopping to admire the scenery - there's frags to be made.
+A dried-out underground tunnel system provides a fleeting escape from the ongoing weapon fire above, but don't even think about stopping to admire the scenery - there are frags to be made.

 This map is no longer included with the game.
 (Removed in 1.5.8)